Maumoon Abdul Gayoom: Political reforms

-A month after Gayoom assumed presidency, the Citizen's Majlis passed the bill to amend the constitution.
+A month after Gayoom assumed the presidency, the Citizen's Majlis passed the bill to amend the constitution.
 By 1980, Gayoom declared to form a special constitutional assembly, consisting of cabinet members and parliamentarians, to amend the constitution.
 After an 18-year process, the amended constitution was finalised, and by November 1997, Gayoom ratified the constitution.
 In 1998, the new constitution came info effect—declaring the Maldives a democratic republic (though it did not fully follow democratic principles).
 In June 2004, Gayoom launched the "democratic reform agenda" in response to growing calls for political liberalisation and greater civil liberties.
 Over the following years, notable progress was made — a National Human Rights Commission adhering to international standards was established, political parties were introduced for the first time in 2005, media freedom was granted, and the criminal justice system was modernised.

 In 2007, after several rounds of negotiations with opposition parties, particularly the Maldivian Democratic Party (MDP), an agreement was reached.
 The MDP pledged not to engage in violence, while the government committed to releasing political detainees and accelerating the reform process.
 Concerns over the pace of reforms remained, with some doubting the government's full commitment to change.

 By 2008, Gayoom emphasised the progress achieved through his reform agenda.
 The drafting of a new constitution was nearing completion, aimed at facilitating the transition to a fully liberal democracy.
 The new constitution introduced a clearer separation of powers, stronger human rights protections, and established independent institutions, including an autonomous Elections Commission and a Supreme Court.

 This constitution, finalised later 2008, marked a turning point in Maldivian political history.
 It introduced a multi-party system, limited the presidency to two five-year terms, and created the framework for greater transparency and accountability.
 Gayoom's administration also prepared for the country's first multi-party presidential election, proposing legislative reforms to guarantee the elections met international standards.